pearcebasmanm/CS-Games-Web-App-Tryout/README.md

 From here, you should be able to start the challenge!

+## 🚀 Challenge Briefing

+In this challenge, you will be working on an incomplete version of a **Hotel Room Booking Web Application**.
+Your goal is to complete as many of the tasks provided in each track as possible, focusing on the ones you feel you are best at (it is unlikely you will have time to finish everything, so use your time wisely).
+There are 2 tracks to choose from: front-end and back-end.
+Each has three major tasks to complete.
+All tasks have the same weight (though some may appear harder than others), and if you complete tasks from both tracks, we will consider your relative skill level in both.

+The app comes pre-furnished with a Home page, 3 non-functional room booking related pages, and a default "page not found".
+They all come with a simple styling, in case you do not want to work on the front-end track.

 ## 🚀 Front-End Track

 This track involves showing us your design and page organization skills!
 There are no strict requirements for what it needs to look like, but try and show off your creativity, and make sure to align your design with the website's function.

-You may either directly work with React, HTML and CSS, or you may choose to instead design the website interfaces with Figma. **If you use Figma, please make sure to leave links to each of your created Figma pages in the "figma_folder" directory.
+You may either directly work with React, HTML and CSS, or you may choose to instead design the website interfaces with Figma, Adobe or Canva software. **If you are only working on the front-end track, it is HIGHLY recommended to use Figma/Adobe/Canva.
+If you use any of these, please make sure to leave links to each of your created Figma pages in the file located in the "figma_folder" directory.
 Any resources you for that platform should be able to be stored/accessed in from that folder.**

 ### Task List